Howarang12/100devs-group-project/README.md

 Optimizations in the future: <br />
 -Create individual pages to comment on <br />
 -Allow users to reply to other user replies <br />
--Improved selection for toggling edit and reply forms in main.js
+-Add ability to edit and delete their replies -Improved selection for toggling edit and reply forms in main.js